Kaholaz/sponsorblock-naive-bayes/README.md

 # Ad-Segment-Classification-Naive-Bayes

-The intent of this project was to explore the possibility of extending the option of text based ad segment detection over to (compared to deep learning models) lower-end hardware.
+This project explores the possibility of detecting sponsor segments on streaming platforms.
+The primary goal for the application is speed and low resource usage, as the model is intended to be used on low-end hardware, such as personal computers and mobile devices.

-The model that is explored in this project is therefore a Naive Bayes based statistical classifier, which is repurposed and used for detecting dynamic length ads/sponsor-segments in the audio medium.
+The model that is explored in this project is the Naive Bayes based statistical classifier, which is repurposed and used for detecting dynamic length ads/sponsor-segments in the audio medium.

-The model has shown promising results when classifying sponsor segments in YouTube videos.
-If this project is to be used on other content types one may or may not find success using this model, assuming one manages to accumulate a sufficiently large text corpus to train on.

-We've been unable to test training the model on other content-types than YouTube videos due to time constraints, even using Speech To Text modules like WhisperX would still take 3+ minutes for a single video, making this extremely time consuming when transcribing thousands of files.
-This project has therefore relied mainly on YouTube's caption API for gathering transcriptions.

-The dataset solution consists of a combination of the [SponsorBlock API](https://sponsor.ajay.app/) and the [youtube_transcript_api](https://pypi.org/project/youtube-transcript-api/) python module to create a labelled text corpus.
+For the supervised learning of the model [SponsorBlock API](https://sponsor.ajay.app/) is used to determine ad segments. [youtube_transcript_api](https://pypi.org/project/youtube-transcript-api/) is used to fetch the transcriptions of the videos.
+For non-YouTube videos, [WhisperX](https://github.com/m-bain/whisperX) is used to transcribe the videos.

 ## Pre-requisites